Analysis of elastic $\alpha$-$^{12}$C scattering with global optimization in the cluster effective field theory

 \section{Result of fitting and quantification of uncertainty}

 We outline the computational framework used to extract the parameters of the cluster EFT model and to quantify their uncertainties.
-The approach combines global optimization and sampling algorithms that are widely applied in machine learning.
-Parameter estimation is performed by minimizing a global chi-square over more than ten thousand elastic $\alpha$-$^{12}$C differential cross section data points spanning a broad range of energies and angles.
-Because the parameter space is high-dimensional and the objective highly non-linear, we employ global rather than local search strategies.
+The approach combines global optimization and sampling algorithms that are widely used in Bayesian inference and statistical data analysis.
+Parameter estimation is performed by minimizing a global $\chi$-square over more than ten thousand elastic $\alpha$-$^{12}$C differential cross section data points spanning a broad range of energies and angles.
+Because the parameter space is high-dimensional and the objective highly nonlinear, we employ global rather than local search strategies.
 In the first stage, DE provides a robust point estimate and ensures convergence to the minimum.
 This solution then serves as the starting point for a MCMC analysis, which propagates statistical and systematic uncertainties to the physical observables.

-\subsection{Differential Evolution}
+\subsection{Differential evolution}

-We fit the cluster EFT model parameters by minimizing a global chi-square over $N=11{,}392$ elastic $\alpha$-$^{12}$C differential cross section data points covering the $\alpha$-particle energies from 2.6 to 6.7 MeV and 32 laboratory angles ranging from $24.0^\circ$ to $165.9^\circ$ in the laboratory frame.
-The theoretical cross sections are calculated from the partial wave amplitudes introduced in Sect.~II and transformed to the laboratory frame for direct comparison with experiment.
+We fit the cluster EFT model parameters by minimizing a global $\chi$-square over $N=11~392$ elastic $\alpha$-$^{12}$C differential cross section data points covering the $\alpha$-particle energies from 2.6 to 6.7 MeV and 32 laboratory angles ranging from $24.0^\circ$ to $165.9^\circ$ in the laboratory frame.
+The theoretical cross sections are calculated from the partial wave amplitudes introduced in Sec.~II and transformed to the laboratory frame for direct comparison with experiment.

-Before introducing the details of the fit, we note that the initial parameterization contained 41 variables in the previous works.
+Before introducing the details of the fit, we note that the initial parametrization contained 41 variables in the previous works.
 In the $\ell=3$ channel two coefficients are found to be redundant, while in the $\ell=0$ and $\ell=2$ channels the effective range terms $r_0$ and $r_2$ are constrained by the ground state $0^+_2$ binding energy and the $2^+_1$ ANC of $^{16}$O, respectively.
 After applying these conditions, the number of independent parameters is reduced to 37.
 The fit therefore involves 37 free parameters: effective range parameters and resonance descriptors for partial waves up to $\ell=6$.
 All other parameters are varied within physics-motivated bounds, with resonance widths restricted to positive values.
 To enforce consistency, parameter combinations leading to unphysical poles near the physical sheet are penalized and excluded from the solution.